Carrickfergus in Bloom

 Top Tips for Tree Week

-top tips how to plant and stake a tree
+how to plant and stake a tree

-top tips tree planting tips
+tree planting tips

-top tips growing tress from seed
+growing tress from seed

-more gardening tips more gardening tips
+more gardening tips

-the value of trees the value of trees
+the value of trees

-To celebrate Tree Week 2008 in Whitehead members of Brighter Whitehead plant trees at the Recreational Grounds.
+To celebrate Tree Week in Whitehead members of Brighter Whitehead plant trees at the Recreational Grounds.

-To celebrate Tree Week 2008 pupils from Eden Primary School and Allotment Holders plant trees at Eden Allotment Gardens.
+To celebrate Tree Week pupils from Eden Primary School and Allotment Holders plant trees at Eden Allotment Gardens.

-Lourdes Primary School tree planting in March 2007.
+Lourdes Primary School tree planting.

-Tree Week 2006 Launch in Model Primary School
+Tree Week in Model Primary School

 Pupils from Whitehead Primary School and Lourdes Primary School plant trees

-Carrickfergus Borough Council staff and Councillors get ready to plant some trees for Tree Week
+Carrickfergus Borough Council staff and Councillors get ready to plant some trees for Tree Week.

 Native Irish Tree and Hedge Species